CLI Reference#

 -v, --verboseEnable verbose output (also shows PostgreSQL RAISE DEBUG messages)

--h, --helpShow help for any command
+--helpShow help for any command (-h is --host on deploy, as in psql)

 pgmi deploy#